String theory in twistor space and minimal tension holography: Twistor sigma models for complexified

-We should highlight that the current $\mathcal{B}_L$ does not generate a gauge symmetry of the theory since it does not commute with the supercurrents.
-Nevertheless, it can be shown that it decouples from the $\mathfrak{psu}(1,1|2)_1$ algebra, such that it contributes as a picture number to the spectrum, labeling isomorphic copies of the theory.
+We should highlight that the current $\mathcal{B}_L$ does not generate a gauge symmetry of the theory since it does not commute with any of the supercurrents.
+Nevertheless, it can be shown that it decouples from the $\mathfrak{psu}(1,1|2)_1$ algebra, such that it contributes merely as an instanton number to the spectrum, labeling isomorphic copies of the theory.
 By contrast, imposing $\mathcal{C}_L$ as a gauge symmetry will introduce a fermionic ghost system $(u,v)$ where $h(u) = 1$ and $h(v) = 0$.\footnote{ A more thorough study of the ghost system required for imposing the quotient in \eqref{eq:psu_quotient} was given in \cite{Gaberdiel:2022als}, in the aim of realising an $\mathcal{N} = 4$ algebra.
 Applying techniques from \cite{Karabali:1989dk}, it was argued that two fermionic $(u,v)$ ghost systems of weight $h(u) = 1$ and $h(v) = 0$ as well as a bosonic $(\beta,\gamma)$ ghost system of weight $h(\beta) = 1$ and $h(\gamma) = 0$ should be included.
 This was as a consequence of the non-trivial algebra generated by the OPE between $\mathcal{C}$ and $\mathcal{B}$.
 Nevertheless, the precise mechanism for how physical state conditions were imposed on states was not elucidated.
-We shall ignore such technicalities here, since they remain unresolved. } Similarly, reparameterisation invariance will introduce the usual $(b,c)$ ghosts associated to the stress tensor, $\mathcal{T}$, and we define the bosonisation of these ghosts as $b = e^{-i\sigma}$ and $c = e^{i\sigma}$.
-The overall contribution to the holomorphic part of the BRST current is then given by \\
+We shall ignore such technicalities here, since they remain unresolved. }